 Finishing Butcher Block: Lessons From Installing My Own

 First thing to understand: butcher block counters are a commitment.
-They are not install and forget like granite or quartz.
+They’re not install-and-forget like granite or quartz.
 They need regular attention.
-If you are not willing to maintain them, get something else.
-I am not judging – just being realistic.
+If you’re not willing to maintain them, get something else.
+I’m not judging — just being realistic about what you’re signing up for.

 What You Need Before Starting

-Gather this stuff before you begin because once you start sanding, you do not want to stop halfway to run to the store:
+Probably should have led with this section, honestly.
+Gather this stuff before you begin because once you start sanding, you don’t want to stop halfway to run to the store:

-- Random orbital sander – do not try to do this by hand unless you hate yourself
+- Random orbital sander — don’t try to do this by hand unless you hate yourself

-- Tack cloths – cheap and worth it
+- Tack cloths — cheap and absolutely worth it

 - Clean rags — old t-shirts work great

-- Painters tape if you have backsplash or walls to protect
+- Painters tape if you’ve got backsplash or walls to protect

 - Drop cloth for your floor